Staging persistent trophoblastic disease and choriocarcinoma

 If your hCG levels go back to normal soon after removal of the molar pregnancy, your doctor won't need to give you a stage.
 In most women the hCG level virtually disappears within 4 to 6 weeks of removing a molar pregnancy.
 Once the molar tissue has gone it can’t produce hCG.
 So apart from follow up blood and urine tests to check whether the molar tissue has come back, you won’t need any further treatment.

-- Your hCG level is 20,000 IU/L (international units per litre) or more, 4 weeks after surgery
+- your hCG level is more than 20,000 IU/L (international units per litre) at more than 4 weeks after surgery

 There are 4 main stages.
 Stage 1 is an early tumour and stage 4 the most advanced.